-Start making these raspberry filled Christmas tree sugar cookies by combining the butter, sugar and egg in large bowl.
+Start making these Christmas tree sugar cookies by combining the butter, sugar, and egg in a large bowl.
 Mix at medium speed, until creamy, then add the milk and vanilla.
 Mix well, then add flour and baking powder.
 Continue mixing and scraping the bowl until everything is thoroughly combined.
-Divide the dough and shape into balls.
+Divide the dough and shape it into balls.
 Wrap in plastic food wrap and refrigerate until firm, or for about 1 – 2 hours.

 Place each cookie about 1 inch apart on a cookie sheet and bake for 6 to 10 minutes or until edges are lightly browned.
 Set them aside and allow the cookies to cool.

 Step 2: Make the raspberry filling

 Combine your 3/4 cup water and sugar in a saucepan and bring to a boil.
 Rinse your berries and drop them into the pan, boil again.
 Turn down the heat, cover, and simmer for 20 minutes.

 In a separate bowl, combine the cornstarch and the remaining tablespoon of water and whisk together.
 Add to the raspberry mixture, boil again and simmer for 5 more minutes.
 Let it cool to room temperature.

 When both the cookies and raspberry filling are complete, it’s time to put them together!
 Take one of the “whole cookies” and spread some of the raspberry filling over it, nice and thick.
 Place one of the “cut cookies” on top, making sure that is sticks in place.
 You just made your first raspberry filled Christmas sugar cookies!
 Continue putting the rest of the cookies together, then lightly dust with powdered sugar.

 We hope you love this raspberry-filled cookies recipe!